NathanaelSpecht/Engine/docs/API.md

 of the game world, disparate from the process used to render it.

 TIS functions return a value if they do not allocate memory.
 If a function allocates memory, then you must give the address of the pointer to that memory.
-Doing so allows functions to realloc pointers passed to them without needing to return.
+- Doing so allows functions to realloc pointers passed to them without needing to return.
 For example, `my_string = change_string(my_string)` can instead be written as `change_string(&my_string)`.
 This is more readable and less verbose.
+- These addresses get passed in first.

 ## tis_string.h